-Eddie Murphy Is Working On ‘Coming To America ‘ Sequel [Report]
+Eddie Murphy Is Reportedly Working On ‘Coming To America’ Sequel [Report]

 The image was tantalizingly captioned, “Coming to America sequel?”

 The tweet sparked excitement because it was unusual.
-Muprhy’s Twitter account hasn’t been very active lately, with most activity being limited to retweets of endorsements of Murphy’s latest film, Mr Church, as Complex pointed out.
+Murphy’s Twitter account hasn’t been very active lately, with most activity being limited to retweets of endorsements of Murphy’s latest film, Mr Church, as Complex pointed out.

 But as the tweet began generating excited chatter on social media, it was taken down along with the entire Eddie Murphy official Twitter account.
 But many social media users who saw the tweet had taken screenshots that were shared widely across social media platforms.